Study sets, textbooks, questions

 GRAMMAR The lexical and grammatical ways used by speakers to express their attitude to what they are saying.
 Can be divided into two groups: extrinsic and intrinsic.

 GRAMMAR A class of auxiliary verb.
 There are nine 'pure'.
-Pure in the sense that they fulfill the formal requirements of auxiliary verbs: form their negatives with 'not'; form questions by inversion with their subject; no infinitive forms, participles or the 3rd person; always 1st in the verb phrase.
-Can express 2 kinds of meaning: likelihood/possibility (extrinsic) or speaker's attitude (intrinsic).
+Pure in the sense that they fulfill the formal requirements of auxiliary verbs: form their negatives with 'not'; form questions by inversion with their subject; always 1st in the verb phrase.
+Can express 2 kinds of meaning: likelihood/possibility -extrinsic or speaker's attitude -intrinsic.

 SLA When speakers attend to what they are saying as they say it.
-Often involves repairing (either by self-correcting or clarifying).
 Krashen's ____ hypothesis claims that learners use knowledge that they have learned in order to edit utterances that are generated by knowledge that they have acquired.
-He claims that this is the only use of learned knowledge.
-Can be monitor over users and under users.

 PSYCHOLOGY First proposed by Howard Gardner, views intelligence as being multi-dimensional.
 Includes: verbal/linguistic, logical/mathematical, visual/spatial, bodily/kinasthetic, musical/rhythmic, interpersonal, intrapersonal.